 The fountain pen is still in use today.

-Even with the popularity of the ballpoint pen outpacing the fountain pen by the 1960s, fountain pens are still commonly used throughout the world.
+Even though the ballpoint pen surpassed the fountain pen in popularity in the 60s, people still commonly use fountain pens throughout the world.

 In fact, many grammar schools in European countries like Germany, Switzerland, and France require the use of fountain pens.

 In the United States, fountain pen use is entirely preference.
-If smooth ink flow and connected writing is preferred, it is hard to find a better, more reliable pen than the fountain pen.
+If you prefer smooth ink flow and connected writing you'll find it hard to find a better, more reliable pen than the fountain pen.

 What is the oldest fountain pen?

 The oldest fountain pen in the world is the M. Bion fountain pen, designed by Nicholas Bion in 1702.

 Fountain pens are not so much making a comeback as they have been a constant, steady market since the advent of the ballpoint pen.

 Though not as popular as the ballpoint or even the rollerball, fountain pen users have continued to create a demanding market for new fountain pens as well as antiques.